nikkolasg/mulsigo/README.md

    use.

-This whole step can also be done manually by copy/paste each individual public key into a single group file and distribute that file.
+This whole step can also be done manually by copy/paste each individual public key into a single group file and distribute that file to each participant.

 ### Distributed longterm key creation